TimochiL/pc2-scripts/DOCS.md

 - If user confirms contest transfer to ethernet connection, function "check_ether_connection" is called to begin ethernet selection process in command prompt and store the name of the selected ethernet connection.
 - If the call to function "check_ether_connection" returns the message "exit", the ethernet swap process is exited.
 Otherwise, function "check_wifi_connection" is called to begin WiFi connection selection process and retrieve the properties of the selected WiFi network.
 Then the ethernet connection and the wifi connection are swapped, transferring the contest to the ethernet connection.
 - The ethernet-wifi connections swap is a series of command line processes: (1) resetting the WiFi connection to DHCP, (2) disconnecting from the current WiFi connection, (3) connecting to the selected ethernet connection using the predefined static IP address, and (4) connecting to the selected WiFi connection.
+- The result is a DHCP WiFi connection and a static Ethernet connection.
+The corresponding instance variables are changed to match the IP address states.
+These instance variables will be used later to reset IP address to DHCP (refer to main function).
 - A swap confirmation message is displayed to terminal.

 ### check_ether_connection(self)